 How to choose safer place to stay?

-After last praying in mosques, roads are quite empty and you, like foreigner, can be more interesting for criminals.
+After last praying in mosques, roads are quite empty and you, like a foreigner, can be more interesting for criminals.

 Which crimes happen more often?

 Stealing.
 Thief takes belongings in beaches.
-As well steal motorbikes and belongings while you are driving or in parking areas.
+As well as steal motorbikes and belongings while you are driving or in parking areas.
 Motorbikes they steal not only from foreigners but from local people as well.